-Not only does your AC system keep you comfortable, it’s also vital to your health during the heat of summer.
-As a result, when the chilly air quits blowing or your AC won’t turn on at all, you’re don’t have time to call around for several days.
+Not only does your AC system keep you comfortable, it’s also vital to your health when we’re here in the dog days of summer.
+As a result, when the chilly air stops blowing or your AC won’t turn on at all, you’re not in a position to shop around for several days.

-When your air conditioning dies in the middle of the summer, you don’t always have time to call around for competing quotes or research average costs.
-Not knowing how much you can expect to pay when the AC service technician arrives can be intimidating, so we’re here to show you several price ranges on some common services so you won’t be caught off guard when Service Experts Heating & Air Conditioning comes to get you cooling again.
+When your AC goes out in the middle of the summer, you don’t always have time to look around for competing quotes or research what you can expect to pay.
+Not being sure how much it may cost when the air conditioning service tech shows up can be intimidating, so we’re here to show you several price ranges on some common services so you won’t be caught off guard when Service Experts Heating & Air Conditioning comes to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300

 - Contactor Replacement: $150 - $350

 - AC Fan Motor Replacement: $500 - $1200

 Depending on where the leak is, whether or not a leak test is needed, and what actually requires repair, a regular refrigerant leak detection and repair can end up costing anywhere from $150 to $500 depending on how accessible the leak is for the technician.
 If you’re unsure, always ask your air conditioner repair technician to guide you through the process and review their findings.